Peehee-Development/Vanced-Manager/README.md

 # Vanced Manager for Windows

-This is a batch file that when run on your computer will do the following.
-When this batch file runs, it will;
-1) Install / Update YouTube Vanced, Vanced Music, and MicroG.
+This batch file will Install / Update YouTube Vanced, Vanced Music, and MicroG on your android phone and tablet.

+Begin here.
+1) PLug the externl device into the computer.

+How to download the file and run;
+1) Download the zip file from the green code indicator.
+2) Once downloaded, save to a folder and unzip / extract.
+3) Open the folder, and run vanced-manager.bat.
+4) You will be presented with a menu, follow indicators.
-You will have to enable USB debugging which is available in developer options.
-Once enabled, press R to refresh, enable USB debugginhg on the device and continue to the next step.
-You will then be presented with a menu.
+              1. You will have to enable USB debugging which is available in developer options on the external device.
+              2. Once enabled, press R to refresh, enable USB debugginhg on the device and continue to the next step.
+              3. You will then be presented with a menu.
                  From this menu you can download Youtube Vanced, Youtube Music and MicroG by pressing the correlated keys.
-Once finished, press V to visit the official Vanced website, or Q to quit.
+              4. Once finished, press V to visit the official Vanced website, or Q to quit.

-How to use:
-1) You will need to download 7Zip.
-2) Next, unZip the 7Zip file.
-3) You will recieve a bat file.
-4) Just press the bat file twice to run it.
-5) In the window follow the instructions.
-6) Enjoy Vanced :)

-What you will need:
-1) 7Zip
-2) A cable connecting the phone to the computer
-3) Enable USB Debugging
-4) Enable Install Via USB (If Xiaomi)
-5) If a pop-up comes up to download Vanced and MIcroG, Allow Download.
-6) Make sure you are running it as a crlf as apposed to lf

-First attempt at a commit git

 © PeeHee-Development